Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Discussion

-We investigated a machine-learning based approach to automated mechanism design and introduced the first truly general-purpose data representation, network architecture, and robust problem formulation to learn truthful and efficient auction rules automatically, given access only to a data-set of valuations.
-We introduced a novel way to represent auctions as a collection of ``counter-factual'' smaller auctions, and proposed a neural architecture that operates on this representation, to learn truthful and efficient mechanisms with minimal economic burden on the participants.
+We introduced a novel way to represent auctions, and proposed a neural architecture, to learn truthful and efficient auctions with minimal economic burden on the participants.
 Our methods can be applied on a wide variety of settings including arbitrary distributions, complex bidding languages and variable number of participants.
-Our empirical analysis shows how the resulting auctions collect only a small fraction of the VCG budget, and almost never require a subsidy.
+Our empirical analysis shows how the resulting auctions yields high participants' welfare and almost never require a subsidy.
+Moreover, restricting our auction designs to the Groves family provides a template for constructing adaptive systems that remain firmly planted in the theoretical foundations of economics and mechanism design.

-Mechanism design is a pillar of economics and social sciences and the domain of choice to study how a central authority can shape the incentives of self-interested individuals in pursuit of group metrics of success (e.g. elicit truthful reports and maximize social welfare).
-Nonetheless, very few attempts to apply machine learning ideas in this domain have been made.
-Here we show that under certain reasonable assumptions, the special case of auction design can be turned into a supervised learning problem and the modern tools of statistical learning and deep networks can be brought to bear.
-The recent renaissance of Artificial Intelligence points to a future where multiple artificial agents act in a shared environment to maximize individual rewards, realizing the vision of the \textit{machina economicus}~\cite{parkes2015economic}.
-In this context, it is paramount to investigate how to automatically translate high-level group-wide metrics of success, such as ``social welfare maximization'' and ``truth-telling'', to individual-level incentive structures.
-This work is a first step in this direction, and builds heavily on the economics literature on the subject.
-Future efforts will focus on the extension of these ideas beyond auctions to more general decision problems.
+Auction design is a pillar of economics and social sciences and the domain of choice to study how a institution can mediate the interactions of strategic participants in pursuit of group-level aspirations (e.g. maximize aggregate welfare).
+Nonetheless, very few attempts to apply machine learning ideas to this setting have been made.
+Here we have shown that, under reasonable assumptions, auction design can be turned into a statistical learning problem and modern methods can be brought to bear.
+The recent renaissance of Artificial Intelligence points to a future where institutions are largely built around adaptive systems, and where we must entrust learning agents with the automatic translation of high-level directives into low-level incentive structures and interaction rules.